chenzhiwei/rime/README.md

 First of all, I love Rime.

-Here is a wubi table I modified from jidian-wubi.

 If you want to type simplified and output tranditional words, please install `opencc`.

 ## Install Rime for IBus